techservicesillinois/aws-vault-terraform/README.md

 ## Setup

-A couple resources must exist before running the terraform. **Make sure to switch to the "Ohio" region in the console before performing these steps!**
+A couple resources must exist before running the terraform. **Make sure to switch to the "Ohio" region in the console before performing these steps!** The Ohio region is coded into the terraform as the region to deploy to.

 <a id="setup-awscli"/>

 ### AWS CLI

 If you do not already AWS CLI configured then create an IAM user with "programmatic access" only.
-For permissions attached the existing "AdministatorAccess" policy.
+For permissions attach the existing "AdministatorAccess" policy.
 "PowerUserAccess" is not enough because this terraform creates IAM roles and policies.

-As the last step of creating the user you will get a CSV file with the access key and secret access key.
+As the last step of creating the user you will download a CSV file with the access key and secret access key.
 Run `aws configure` and use these values.
 For default region us "us-east-2" (although the region is encoded in the terraform).